amogelangseipone/amogelangseipone.github.io/README.md

 ### [Insurance Premium Calculator (HTML & CSS)](https://amogelangseipone.github.io/InsureMe/)
 Designed a responsive front-end web tool that lets users estimate car insurance premiums.
 Built using HTML and CSS with a focus on clean layout and usability.

----

-Feel free to explore these projects, and contact me via [LinkedIn](https://www.linkedin.com/in/amogelangseipone) or [email](mailto:amogelangseipone25@gmail.com) if you'd like to collaborate or learn more.